He Shou Wu Root: Blood Builder, Ultimate Health, and Longevity

 The real question is: how can we promote longevity that matters, and that which includes vibrancy, youthfulness, and energy in addition to living longer?

 Collectively, humanity has a long way to go before finding the best answer.

 But that’s not to say we haven’t come close: especially when studying the legendary herb, he shou wu.

 Hailing from southern and central China, he shou wu might not be a household herb name in the western world— like ginseng, for example.

-Also called fo-ti, this herb of mythical lore was thought to strengthen overall life force.
-This included both blood and qi, or the “energetic spirit version” of blood in a person.
+Also called fo-ti, this herb of mythical lore was thought to strengthen both blood and qi, or the “overall life force” in a person.

 Thus, he shou wu was dubbed a powerful blood builder—with blood-building being the most potent key to promoting health and longevity combined.